plainquire/plainquire/README.md

 ## Interception

 Creation of filter expression can be intercepted via `IPropertyFilterInterceptor`.
-While implicit conversions to `Func<TEntity, bool>` and `Expression<Func<TEntity, bool>>` exists, explicit filter conversion is required to apply a interceptor.
+While implicit conversions to `Func<TEntity, bool>` and `Expression<Func<TEntity, bool>>` exists, explicit filter conversion is required to apply an interceptor.

 An example can be found in the test code [InterceptorTests](https://github.com/fschick/FilterExpressionCreator/blob/main/FS.FilterExpressionCreator.Tests/Tests/EntityFilterTests/InterceptorTests.cs)